California salons say new closures threaten their survival

 “Fighting it is not going to help,” he said.
 “We work as a team to fight the disease — not fight each other.”

-The crisis has spurred mixed emotions.
+The closures have spurred mixed emotions.
 Tam Nguyen, president of Advanced Beauty College in Orange County, said he's concerned about the rise in virus cases but also the well-being of 11,000 nail salons that are largely owned by Vietnamese immigrant families.

 “We're from an industry that wants to work.
 We're from an immigrant community that wants to work,” he said.